EdwardAloba1/lcs_exercise_1/README.md

 In the Members element, the first thing we do is filter the json information passed through the members parameter and filter it down to each member.
 CommiteeData is the data structure used to define the elements that will be inputted into the table.

 The function pushData gets all the json information as defined in CommiteeData and pushes it into an array called data of type CommiteeData info about the members.
+In the CommitteeData structure, there are 2 subarrays of called committee and subcommittee that are also parsed as well.

+To make the parsing of the committe and subcommitte more efficient, when the ```pushData()``` function is called another function called ```createCommitteMap()``` gets initialized.
+This function puts all the committe and subcommittee abreviations in a map so that we can later grab the committe and subcommitte names the member is apart of more efficiently.

 The sortedData, filteredData and handleFilter are all functions that handle the sorting, and searching within the table.
 By default, the table is sorted by name in alphabetical order.

-One feature I wanted to add in this element was a dropdown table for each member.
-I wanted to add a drop down menu so I can be able to reduce the amounts of elements in the table, as well include commitee information for each member which I didn't get the chance to do.

 ## [Commitee.tsx](frontend/src/compoonents/Commitee.tsx)